DavidVasilev1/CSAsite/_posts/2023-09-13-frq-minilab.md

 return result;
 ```

-In order to make the code work in Jupyter I had to add a `main()` object in order to call the object `GetColumn()` and return the `result`.
+In order to make the code work in Jupyter I had to add a `main()` method in order to call the method `GetColumn()` and return the `result`.
 I used a simple for loop to iterate through all of the values that were stored in the array `column` and print them as a result.

 ```java